2021 Men's Rugby League World Cup Group A

 Group A of the 2021 Rugby League World Cup is one of four groups in the 2021 Rugby League World Cup, which will be played in 2022.
 The group comprises hosts England as well as automatic qualifiers Samoa, 2018 European Champions France, and Greece, who qualified through the 2019 European play-off tournament.

 The pool draw was made on 16 January 2020.
 The fixtures were announced on 21 July 2020.
 A revised schedule was issued on 19 November 2021 following the postponement of the tournament from 2021 to 2022.
+The Samoa vs France match was played as a double-header with the final of the 2021 Physical Disability Rugby League World Cup.